FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Acknowledgements

 \subsection{Details of the Model Reuse Techniques}

-In our experiments, we evaluate FIT-Print and other different model fingerprinting methods against the following five categories of model reuse techniques, including copying, fine-tuning, pruning, model extraction, and transfer learning.
+In our experiments, we evaluate FIT-Print and other model fingerprinting methods against the following five categories of model reuse techniques, including copying, fine-tuning, pruning, model extraction, and transfer learning.

 \begin{itemize} \item \textbf{Copying}: Copying refers to the adversary somehow gaining white-box access to the parameters and architecture of the victim model.
 Subsequently, the adversary steals the model by directly copying it.
 It may occur when the model is open-source and publicly available. \item \textbf{Fine-tuning}: Fine-tuning means the adversary re-trains the victim model with its own dataset, which is related to the primitive task of the victim model.
-We consider three types of fine-tuning, \ie, we fine-tune the last 10\%, 50\%, and 100\% layers of the victim models. \item \textbf{Pruning}: Pruning intends to compress the model by removing redundant parameters.
+We consider three types of fine-tuning, \ie, we fine-tune the last 10\%, 50\%, and 100\% layers of the victim models. \item \textbf{Pruning}: Pruning~\cite{cheng2024survey} intends to compress the model by removing redundant parameters.
 We leverage weight pruning as our pruning method, which prunes the neurons according to their activations.
-We prune 10\%, 30\%, and 50\% parameters of the victim model. \item \textbf{Model Extraction}: Model extraction attempts to steal the knowledge of the victim model via only black-box access.
+We prune 10\%, 30\%, and 50\% of the parameters of the victim model. \item \textbf{Model Extraction}: Model extraction attempts to steal the knowledge of the victim model via only black-box access.
 The adversary can obtain the output of the victim model to train the extracted model.
+Following \cite{jia2022ZestLIME} and \cite{li2021ModelDiff}, we conduct the model extraction by optimizing the following loss function~\cite{yang2022rethinking}:

-In our experiments, we implement the model extraction in two different scenarios. {\tt Extract(same)} and {\tt Extract(different)} refer to utilizing the same or different model architectures to extract the source model, respectively. \item \textbf{Transfer Learning}: Transfer learning is an ML technique where the victim model trained on one task is adapted as the starting point for a model on the second related task.
+where $\mathcal{L}_{CE}$ is the cross-entropy loss, $M_e$ and $M_o$ are the extraction source model and the original model.
+In our experiments, we implement the model extraction in two different scenarios. {\tt Extract(same)} and {\tt Extract(different)} refer to utilizing the same or different model architectures to extract the source model, respectively. \item \textbf{Transfer Learning}: Transfer learning~\cite{zhuang2020comprehensive} is an ML technique where the victim model trained on one task is adapted as the starting point for a model on a second related task.
 In our experiments, we replace the last layer of the model to fit the second task and fine-tune the model for 200 epochs.
 Similar to the setting of fine-tuning, we fine-tune the last 10\%, 50\%, and 100\% layers of the victim models to implement transfer learning.
 These models are denoted as {\tt Transfer(10\%)}, {\tt Transfer(50\%)}, and {\tt Transfer(100\%)} respectively. \end{itemize}